I left radio for podcasting. All good things must come to an end, right?

 Neilsen Audio is tasked with measuring radio listenership in the United States.
 These measurements are called “ratings”.
 Here’s an oversimplified description of how ratings are determined:

 A handful of randomly-chosen respondents agree to, often in exchange for a nominal amount of money, carry around a beeper-sized device for a period of months.
 They are referred to as “panelists”.
 These panelists are categorized by age, sex, ethnicity and zip code.
 The device panelists must carry detects radio signals that have been embedded with unique, nearly inaudible watermark tones.
-This data is collected by the devices is beamed back to Nielsen periodically so that it can be tallied, ranked, and sent to the advertising community.
+This data is collected by the devices and beamed back to Nielsen periodically so that it can be tallied, ranked, and sent to the advertising community.
 These ratings determine how much money ad agencies will give to radio per advert.

 The composition of panelists rarely, if ever, matches the composition of the market, so one or two panelists can make or break a radio station’s ratings.